What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 The Emotional Dimension

 There's nothing wrong with sitting with that reaction.
-AI gender swap isn't a diagnostic tool and it isn't a prediction of anything real about you.
-But it's a visual reference point that some people find genuinely useful for self-reflection.
+AI gender swap isn't a diagnostic tool and it's not a prediction of anything about you.
+But it's a visual reference that some people find genuinely useful for self-reflection, in a way that thinking about it abstractly isn't.

 Try It

-The best way to understand what you'd look like as the opposite gender is to just try it.
-Head to genderflip.org, upload a front-facing photo in good lighting, and see what comes back.
+The best way to understand what you'd look like as the opposite gender is to just do it.
+Go to genderflip.org, upload a front-facing photo with good lighting, and see what comes back.

 It takes 10 seconds.
-After ten thousand years of humans not being able to answer this question, that's a pretty remarkable thing.
+After thousands of years of people wondering about this question with no way to answer it, that's a fairly remarkable thing.

 GenderFlip Team